schllng/gr.scss/README.md

 #### suffix

-By applying a suffix, you can add space to the right side, without having empty colums.
+By applying a suffix, you can add space to the right side, without having empty columns.

 ℹ️ If you have set an suffix class without a specific breakpoint-name the suffix applies for all screen resolutions.
 If you need to remove the suffix for a certain breakpoint you can use the `gr--suffix-0@{{breakpoint-name}}` class to override the default.
 By that you don't have to specify suffix class names for all breakpoints.